 - MHealSc, PGCertHealSc, PGDipHealSc, PGDipPhty, PGDipRehab, MPhty

-- Eligible and compulsory for Postgraduate Certificate in Health Sciences (Clinical Rehabilitation) and for the Diploma in Rehabilitation
+Eligible and compulsory for Postgraduate Certificate in Health Sciences (Clinical Rehabilitation) and for the Diploma in Rehabilitation

 - More information link